Are these Oscar Wilde’s finest poems? Selected by Dr Oliver Tearle

 Oscar Wilde (1854-1900) was best-known for being Oscar Wilde.
 As is often remarked, he was one of the first modern celebrities, courting attention for his witty conversation, his flamboyant dress, and – later – his ‘scandalous’ sex life.
 But he was also a playwright, novelist, short-story writer, writer of charming fairy tales for children, and poet.
 This last one is often overlooked, with only one of this poems remaining widely known.
 In the following list, we pick six of Oscar Wilde’s best poems ranging from his early years at Oxford through to his years in exile in Paris.

 ‘Requiescat’.
 Its title taken from the Latin for ‘(may he or she) rest in peace’, this short poem is one of Wilde’s most understated and touching, about a dead loved one who is now buried underground.
-‘All my life’s buried here, / Heap earth upon it’ is one of Wilde’s most moving poetic lines (or couple of lines) because they are simple yet heartfelt (although how sincerely they were meant it is difficult to say).
+The poem was inspired by the death of someone Wilde was very close to: his own sister.
+Isola Wilde died, aged just nine, in 1867; Wilde wrote this moving elegy for Isola in 1881.
+‘All my life’s buried here, / Heap earth upon it’ is one of Wilde’s most moving poetic lines (or couple of lines) because they are simple yet heartfelt.

 ‘The Burden of Itys’.
 In Greek mythology, Itys was the son of Tereus and Procne.
 Tereus raped his wife’s sister Philomela, and cut out her tongue so she couldn’t tell anyone about what he’d done.
 However, Philomela ‘told’ her sister by weaving a tapestry depicting the appalling crime, and Procne took revenge on her husband by killing their son Itys and serving him up as a meal for Tereus.
 Wilde’s poem doesn’t explicitly refer to this myth, but this is the background to a long poem about Oxford (where Wilde studied as an undergraduate) which Wilde continued to think highly of for the rest of his life, thinking it one of his finest poems.